• ECTS

 Program

-The courses are delivered in the form of lectures (CM), tutorials (TD) and practical work (TP).
-The lectures are common with those of the Physics, Mechanics or Mathematics Bachelor's degree, depending on the discipline.
-For the practical work, the students of the three CUPGE courses are grouped together in L1 and L2, forming a group of about thirty students.
-Practical work is carried out in groups of 20 students.
+Courses are delivered in the form of lectures (CM), tutorials (TD), and practical work (TP).
+Lectures are shared with students studying for a Bachelor's degree in Physics, Mechanics, or Mathematics, depending on the discipline.
+In tutorials, students from the three CUPGE courses are grouped together in L1 and L2, forming a group of around 30 students.
+Practical work takes place in groups of 20 students.

 Read more